binomialhq/poly/doc/SPECIFICATION.md

 tell the deployment enviroment not to log this attribute, or not to broadcast it on the network.

-Modifiers are not reserved keywords, but rather any string that respects the `word` rule.
-This is motivated by future compatibility, since modifiers can be added to the language.
-However, this bears the consequence that modifiers can appear as quoted identifiers, which is syntatically valid, but not very useful.
-Regardless, if a modifier is known to the system it is also recognizable in its quoted version, and thus `sensitive` and `"sensitive"` are equivalent.

 The `required` and `optional` modifiers are mutually exclusively, as are their alias counterparts.
 The semantic value of the action is to flag an entity as being of a certain nature, and that nature cannot contradict itself.
 Therefore,